 As a partner for sustainable logistics, SSI SCHAEFER has been active on the market for years.
 The sustainability strategy approved in fall 2021 will be implemented step by step.
-It will be presented together with the Sustainability Report 2021, which will be published in summer 2022.
-An example is the Vertical Farming solution in cooperation with Infarm, which involves supplying sustainably for an increasingly urbanized society.
-This was presented for six months at the Expo in Dubai and exhibited at the LogiMAT 2022 trade fair in Stuttgart (Germany) in May.
+It will be presented together with the Sustainability Report 2021, which will be published in Q3 2022.
+An example is the Vertical Farming solution in cooperation with Infarm, which involves supplying sustainably for an increasingly urbanised society.
+This was presented for six months at the Expo in Dubai and will now be exhibited at the LogiMAT 2022 trade fair in Stuttgart (Germany) in May.

 Sustainability is an important topic that companies and individuals are currently dealing with.
 "For the SSI SCHAEFER Group, sustainability is important in two ways: We see ourselves as a service provider offering customers innovative and sustainable intralogistics solutions, but also as a globally active company that acts with responsibility towards society, customers and employees." says Steffen Bersch, CEO of the SSI SCHAEFER Group.
 Last fall, the company, which is based in Neunkirchen, Siegerland (Germany) with 10,000 employees worldwide and recorded incoming orders of almost two billion euros in 2021 (an increase of 17.5 percent compared to the previous year), adopted its own sustainability strategy.
 It covers all four Business Units – Logistics Solutions, Products & Equipment, Customer Services and Waste & Packaging – and is scheduled to be published this summer.